Soba Noodle Salad with Peanut Sauce

 What is the difference between soba and udon noodles?

 I can’t find buckwheat noodles.
-Can I use another noodle?
+What can I use instead?

 Enjoy!
 If you make this recipe and decide to share it on Facebook or Instagram, don’t forget to tag me @FromMyBowl + #FromMyBowl!
 I would also love it if you could leave a comment below with a recipe rating!
 Thank you for the support 😊